danielbenavidesalvarez/Dating-Final-Project/README.md

 Use case 4:

-John has taken a look at all  of the users in the People View, He now wishes to like a profile and hope for a match.
+John has taken a look at all  of the users, He now wishes to like a profile and hope for a match.

 Use Case 5:

-Rahul wants to have an account to log in securely, and log out easily to ensure his data remains private and secure..
+Rahul wants to see whos on the app and what their interests are.
+Rahul will use the people view on PIKA to do this.

 Use Case 6:

-Radin wants to have an account to log in securely, and log out easily to ensure his data remains private and secure..
+After exploring his relationship goals, Tony wants to view his analytics including likes, matches and interests

+Use Case 7:
+Ashmann liked a user and matched.
+Now, he wants to message them to get to know them better.
+He can only message if he has matched with a user.
+They can chat in real-time and arrange a meeting.